8ta4/blog/drafts/Feedback wanted: a pun-generation algorithm, pre-coding stage.md

 3. [Substitution](https://github.com/8ta4/pun/blob/1ddf70b8b355e5ed3f7f142fc67340238c461837/DONTREADME.md?plain=1#L237-L261): The word "fun" is swapped out for "pun" within the phrase "make fun of", resulting in "make pun of".

-Are there any major flaws I'm missing? haven't started writing the production code yet.
+Are there any major flaws I'm missing?
+I haven't started writing the production code yet.
 I'm looking for feedback before diving in.